 Candidates will be awarded transfer credit to a maximum of 30 credit hours for individual higher level IB subjects with final grades of 5, 6, or 7.
-Official IB grade reports must be sub-
+Official IB grade reports must be submitted to the Admissions Office directly from the testing centre.
+Students granted transfer credit for IB subjects are advised to contact graduate and professional schools to determine the impact on their future academic and career plans of advanced credit for non-university